Cosmoglobe/Cosmoglobe/docs/index.rst

 =======================================

-*cosmoglobe* is a python package that interfaces the Cosmoglobe Sky Model with the *commander3* outputs for the purpose of producing astrophysical sky maps.
+*cosmoglobe* is a python package that interfaces the Cosmoglobe Sky Model with *commander3* outputs for the purpose of producing astrophysical sky maps.

 .. note::